Arrow (railcar)

-The Jersey Arrow is a type of electric multiple unit (EMU) railcar developed for the Pennsylvania Railroad, and used through successive commuter operators in New Jersey, through to NJ Transit.
-Three models were built, but only the third model is in use today.
-The series is similar to SEPTA's Silverliner series, but include center doors among other differences in details.
+The Jersey Arrow is a type of electric multiple unit (EMU) railcar developed for the Pennsylvania Railroad, and used by successive commuter rail operators in New Jersey, through to NJ Transit.
+Three models were built, but only the third model remains in use today.
+The series is similar to SEPTA's Silverliner series but include center doors, among other differences in details.